ingararntzen/timingdocs/docs/source/dataset.rst

 Cue equality
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-Cue modifications have *no effect* if cue argument is equal to the *pre-existing* cue.
-The axis will detect this if cue intervals are unchanged, and avoid unneccesary reevaluation of internal indexes.
+Cue modification has *no effect* if cue argument is equal to the *pre-existing* cue.
+The *Dataset* will detect this if cue intervals are unchanged, and avoid unneccesary reevaluation of internal indexes.
-However, object equality for cue data may be application dependent.
+However, the definition of *object equality* for cue data may be application dependent.
 For this reason the **update** operation allows a custom equality function to be specified using the optional parameter *equals*.
 Note that the equality function is evaluated with cue data properties as arguments, not the entire cue.

 ..  code-block:: javascript